-GASB Statement 87, Leases is effective for periods beginning after June 15, 2021.
+GASB Statement 87, Leases, is effective for periods beginning after June 15, 2021.
 Implementation of this standard will require lessees to recognize on their statement of net position the rights and obligations resulting from leases categorized as operating leases as assets, liabilities, or deferred inflows / outflows of resources.
 It provides for an election on leases with terms of less than twelve months to be excluded from this Standard.
-Management has not completed its review of the requirements of this standard and its applicability.

-GASB Statement 89, Accounting for Interest Costs Incurred before the End of a Construction Period is effective for reporting periods beginning after December 15, 2020.
-The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.
-Management has not completed its review of the requirements of this standard and its applicability.
+GASB Statement 89, Accounting for Interest Costs Incurred before the End of a Construction Period, is effective for reporting periods beginning after December 15, 2020.
+The objectives of this Statement are; (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.